CountyEthics

 Site Details

 Widely regarded as having the best bouldering in Northumberland.
-Nestled in dense woodland near Lowick, the trees provide significant wind and rain protection but the sheltered setting slows drying considerably — can feel humid on still days.
+Set in woodland near Lowick, though tree felling (2020) and Storm Arwen (Nov 2021) removed much of the canopy — the crag is less sheltered than older guides suggest, with better air circulation but still broadly protected on a windy day.
 The steep, pocket-rich Fell Sandstone draws dedicated boulderers from across the UK.
 Approach only via the designated northern gate track.

 Condition Notes